kaiomagalhaes/demo-opc-ua/README.md

    docker-compose up
    ```

-The OPC UA client will read Lux values from `data/client-data.json` and send them to the OPC UA server every second.
+The OPC UA client will read sensor data from data/predictive_maintenance.csv and send them to the OPC UA server every second.
 The server will process and store the data in the MongoDB database.

 ## Contributing